Max (Spanish cartoonist)

-Francesc Capdevila Gisbert (born 17 September 1956), better known by his pen-name Max, is a Spanish artist who has worked in illustration, design, and comics.
+Francesc Capdevila Gisbert (born 17 September 1956), better known by his pen-name Max, is a Catalan artist who has worked in illustration, design, and comics.
 He is an important figure in Spanish comics, creating such popular characters as Gustavo and Peter Pank early in his career, and more recently Bardín.
 His clear line style (indebted to the Valencian tradition) tells humorous, angry, and sad, surrealistic stories.

 Childhood and youth

 Capdevila was born in Barcelona on 17 September 1956.
 His early reading was dominated by publications of the Bruguera Publishing house, such as TBO, Pumby, and Jaimito.
 He later came across American classics such as Flash Gordon and The Phantom and the Franco-Belgian albums of Asterix and The Adventures of Tintin.